Howard University: 20th century

 The first sitting president to speak at Howard was Calvin Coolidge in 1924.
 His graduation speech was entitled, "The Progress of a People", and highlighted the accomplishments to date of African-Americans since the Civil War.
 His concluding thought was, "We can not go out from this place and occasion without refreshment of faith and renewal of confidence that in every exigency our Negro fellow citizens will render the best and fullest measure of service whereof they are capable."

 In 1965, President Lyndon B. Johnson delivered a speech to the graduating class at Howard, where he outlined his plans for civil rights legislation and endorsed aggressive affirmative action to combat the effects of years of segregation of blacks from the nation's economic opportunities.
 At the time, the voting rights bill was still pending in the House of Representatives.

 Howard University School of Law is one of the oldest law schools in the United States.

 In 1975, the historic Freedman's Hospital closed after 112 years of use as Howard University College of Medicine's primary teaching hospital.
 Howard University Hospital opened that same year and continues to be used as HUCM's primary teaching hospital, with service to the surrounding community.

-Also in 1975, Jeanne Sinkford became the first female dean of any American dental school when she was appointed as the dean of Howard University's school of dentistry.
+That same year, Jeanne Sinkford became the first female dean of any American dental school when she was appointed as the dean of Howard University's school of dentistry.

 In 1989, Howard gained national attention when students rose up in protest against the appointment of then-Republican National Committee Chairman Lee Atwater as a new member of the university's board of trustees.
 Student activists disrupted Howard's 122nd-anniversary celebrations, and eventually occupied the university's administration building.
-Within days, both Atwater and Howard's President, James E. Cheek, resigned.
+Within days, both Atwater and Howard's president, James E. Cheek, resigned.